fredsons/Apeperia/README.md

-# Apeperia
+# projeto-apeperia
- Projeto desenvolvido na plataforma Alura, visando o desenvolvimento de layouts mobile
+Arquivos do projeto para a Apeperia